sindresorhus/got/documentation/7-retry.md

 The upper limit of [`retry-after` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After).
 If `undefined`, it will use `options.timeout` as the value.

-If the limit is exceeded, the request is canceled.
+If the limit is exceeded, the request is aborted.

 #### `calculateDelay`